BarbaraLol/CloudBasicProject_Loletti/Report_Loletti.md

 ### locustfile.py
 As said before, the Locust container requires a locust configuration file, `locustfile.py`, which contains precise instructions about what the Locust instance should be able to do and know.
 The code is reported below.

-It defines the users credential and some testing tasks whinch in this case consist on the uploading of a text file and some dummy files of different sizes (1 kB, 1MB and 1GB).
+It defines the users credential and some testing tasks which in this case consist on the uploading of a text file and some dummy files of different sizes (1 kB, 1MB and 1GB).
 Also, for cleaning purposes, part of the test consists on deleting the file after every upload.
 ```python
 import random
 from locust import HttpUser, task, between